quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/adaptive_simplex.md

 MeanFi uses the density preview depth of `1` when calling the `FermiSimplex` backend. `num_threads` requests the OpenMP thread limit for the native integration call, which is useful in notebooks and task workers where setting environment variables before process startup is inconvenient.
+It defaults to `1` to avoid unexpectedly oversubscribing worker processes.
+Pass `num_threads=None` to leave the backend thread count unrestricted, or set an explicit larger value when desired.

 It requires `kT = 0` and is the default normal-state integration family at zero temperature.